ProggerX/lazynix/README.md

 **Simple** interaction with Nix.

 ## Installation
-lazynix provides flake - you can just add it to your inputs and install from ```packages.<system>.default``` Maybe later I'll add it to NUR
+lazynix provides flake - you can just add it to your inputs and install from ```packages.<system>.default```.
+Maybe later I'll add it to NUR

 ## Usage
 Run ```lazynix``` command.